On continuity of Chatterjee's rank correlation and related dependence measures: Introduction

 \section{Introduction}

-In recent years, dependence measures that are able to characterize independence and perfect dependence have attracted a lot of attention in the statistics literature, see \citet{fgwt2021,deb2020b, strothmann2022, wiesel2022}.
-The certainly most famous one is Chatterjee's rank correlation defined (in its unconditional form) for a non-degenerate random variable \(Y\) and a random vector \(\XX\) by
+In recent years, dependence measures that are able to characterize independence and perfect dependence have attracted a lot of attention in the statistics literature; see \cite{deb2020b, wiesel2022, chatterjee2020, strothmann2022}.
+The certainly most famous one is Chatterjee's rank correlation whose population version is defined for a non-degenerate random variable \(Y\) and a random vector \(\XX\) by

-see \citet{chatterjee2020,chatterjee2021,siburg2013}.
-The measure \(\xi\) has the fundamental properties that \(\xi(Y,\XX) \in [0,1]\,,\) where \(\xi(Y,\XX) = 0\) if and only if \(\XX\) and \(Y\) are independent, and \(\xi(Y,\XX) = 1\) if and only if \(Y\) perfectly depends on \(\XX\,,\) i.e., there exists a measurable (not necessarily increasing or decreasing) function \(f\) such that \(Y = f(\XX)\) almost surely.
-Further, \(\xi\) exhibits several additional properties such as an information gain inequality or a characterization of conditional independence.
+see \cite{chatterjee2021,Gamboa-Klein-Lagnoux-2018,siburg2013}.
+The measure \(\xi\) has the fundamental properties that \(\xi(Y,\XX) \in [0,1],\) where \(\xi(Y,\XX) = 0\) if and only if \(\XX\) and \(Y\) are independent, and \(\xi(Y,\XX) = 1\) if and only if \(Y\) \emph{perfectly depends} on \(\XX,\) i.e., there exists a measurable (not necessarily increasing or decreasing) function \(f\) such that \(Y = f(\XX)\) almost surely.
+Further, \(\xi\) exhibits several additional properties such as information monotonicity or characterization of conditional independence; see \citet[Lemma 11.2]{chatterjee2021}.
 However, the behavior of \(\xi\) within the interval \((0,1)\) is not yet fully understood.
 For example, one might ask how the value of \(\xi\) changes when a small perturbation is introduced into the response variable.
 In the additive error model

-one expects that \(\xi(Y,X)\) is continuous in \(\sigma.\) It is straightforward to verify that the bivariate random vector \((X,Y)\) in \eqref{eqadderrmod} is continuous in \(\sigma\) with respect to weak convergence.
-However, unlike the Pearson correlation and concordance measures---such as Kendall's tau, Spearman's rho or Blomqvist's beta---Chatterjee's rank correlation fails to be weakly continuous, as the following example demonstrates.
+one expects that \(\xi(Y,X)\) is continuous in \(\sigma.\) It is straightforward to verify that the bivariate random vector \((Y,X)\) in \eqref{eqadderrmod} is continuous in \(\sigma\) with respect to weak convergence.
+However, unlike concordance measures---such as Kendall's tau, Spearman's rho or Blomqvist's beta---Chatterjee's rank correlation fails to be weakly continuous, as the following example demonstrates.